kasthuri-22/OLIST_E-COMMERCE_ANALYTICS/04_SQL_Analysis_Log.md

 The earliest months contain very few delivered orders, so their AOV and sales values should not be treated as representative.

++#analysis 3:

+Finding

+The overall delivered-order AOV was approximately 137.04 in product value.
+Monthly AOV remained relatively stable compared with the much larger changes in order volume.

+Business interpretation

+Olist's sales growth appears to have been driven more by increasing order volume than by customers substantially increasing their spend per order.